-While looking through papers accumulated by my father I found a book titled the “Memoirs of the Fairweather’s of Menmuir”.
+While looking through papers accumulated by my father, I found a book titled “The Memoirs of the Fairweathers of Menmuir”.
 I have yet to establish a family tree link to these Fairweathers, but I’m sure it exists.
-Around 1874, a certain Alexander Fairweather wrote a manuscript as a record of the history of the Fairweathers.
-Because it was just in manuscript form, and partly due to some inaccuracies, a gentleman by the name of Dr William Gerard Don, having married an Ann Fairweather, did further research and published the above book.
+Around 1874, Alexander Fairweather wrote a manuscript as a record of the family history of the Fairweathers.
+Because it was in manuscript form only, and partly due to some inaccuracies, a gentleman named Dr William Gerard Don, having married Ann Fairweather, conducted further research and published the above book.
 It makes for fascinating reading.
 Mr Don’s son was called David Fairweather Don.

-He goes to explain that the Fairweathers “are of purely Saxon origin” and that “the name probably originated among the watery levels of the Eastern Counties of England, where of course, fair-weather would naturally be longed for and much spoken of.”
-So there is a widely held belief that the name has to do with temperament.
+He goes on to explain that the Fairweathers “are of purely Saxon origin” and that “the name probably originated among the watery levels of the Eastern Counties of England, where, of course, fair-weather would naturally be longed for and much spoken of.”
+There is, therefore, a widely held belief that the name is related to temperament.

-However, in his commentary, William Don says that this interpretation is a mistake and takes the view that, “The migration of the Fairweather’s to Scotland, in the train of the Norman nobles, during the 12th and 13th centuries, may account for their appearance at an early date in the fertile county of Forfar and its neighbourhood.”
+However, in his commentary, William Don says that this interpretation is a mistake and takes the view that, “The migration of the Fairweathers to Scotland, in the train of the Norman nobles, during the 12th and 13th centuries, may account for their appearance at an early date in the fertile county of Forfar and its neighbourhood.”

 Dr Don makes a connection to the Normans, a contraction of“norsemen” and he does so based on his understanding of the origins of the Fairweather name.
 He says, “There are many places in Britain that have no relation to the adjective, ‘fair’ – meaning clear, pure, light-coloured, etc, but are derived from an old Norse root noun, faar or fær meaning sheep: Thus: